side-projects-42/Resource-Store-2/Container/NZKAS/jest/website/versioned_docs/version-22.x/JestObjectAPI.md

 Explicitly supplies the mock object that the module system should return for the specified module.

-On occasion there are times where the automatically generated mock the module system would normally provide you isn't adequate enough for your testing needs.
+On occasion there are times where the automatically generated mock the module system would normally provide you isn’t adequate enough for your testing needs.
 Normally under those circumstances you should write a [manual mock](ManualMocks.md) that is more adequate for the module in question.
-However, on extremely rare occasions, even a manual mock isn't suitable for your purposes and you need to build the mock yourself inside your test.
+However, on extremely rare occasions, even a manual mock isn’t suitable for your purposes and you need to build the mock yourself inside your test.

-In these rare scenarios you can use this API to manually fill the slot in the module system's mock-module registry.
+In these rare scenarios you can use this API to manually fill the slot in the module system’s mock-module registry.

 Returns the `jest` object for chaining.

 _Note It is recommended to use [`jest.mock()`](#jestmockmodulename-factory-options) instead.
-The `jest.mock` API's second argument is a module factory instead of the expected exported module object._
+The `jest.mock` API’s second argument is a module factory instead of the expected exported module object._

 ### `jest.setTimeout(timeout)`